-The consideration for the Divestment was satisfied by the allotment and issue to the Group's 811 Class C non-voting participating shares ("Class C Shares") in Regenosis Gero-Science Fund SP, a segregated portfolio of the SPC.
-The fair value of the Class C Shares that were held by the Company as at the date of the Divestment was USD1,000 per share (Note 16).
+The consideration for the Divestment was satisfied by the allotment and issue of 811 Class C non-voting participating shares ("Class C Shares") in Regenosis Gero-Science Fund SP, a segregated portfolio of the SPC.
+The fair value of the Class C Shares that were held by the Company as at the date of the Divestment was USD1,000 per share (Note 17).

-The value of the assets and liabilities of Stem Med and its subsidiaries recorded in the consolidated financial statements as at the date of disposal (ie. 31 October 2021) were as follows:
+The value of the assets and liabilities of Stem Med and its subsidiaries recorded in the consolidated financial statements as at the date of disposal (i.e. 31 October 2021) were as follows:

-As at disposal date S\$'000
+2021 \$\$'000

 Plant and equipment 44

 Right-of-use assets 511

 Cash and short-term deposits 1,122

 Inventories 155

 Trade and other receivables 156

 Prepayments 33

 Total assets 2,021

 Trade and other payables (240)

 Other liabilities (680)

 Lease liabilities (517)

 Total liabilities (1,437)

 Net assets de-recognised 584

 Less: Non-controlling interests (487)

 Net assets disposed 97

-The effects of the disposal were as follows:

-S\$'000

-Deemed sale consideration 1,093

-Less: Net assets disposed (97)

-Gain on disposal 996